-The District is requesting bids from qualified contractors for the design, construction, and installation of two advanced, efficient, and reliable air monitoring shelters to replace the existing ones.
-The new shelters must accommodate our existing air monitoring equipment and ensure our sustained ability to assess air quality in accordance with regulatory standards.
+The District is requesting bids from qualified contractors for the design, construction, and installation of one advanced, efficient, and reliable air monitoring shelter to replace an existing one.
+The new shelter must accommodate our existing air monitoring equipment and ensure our sustained ability to assess air quality in accordance with regulatory standards.
 Information provided should be specific enough for evaluation and for inclusion into a binding contract.
 In order to ensure operational efficiency, consistency with other air monitoring shelters already deployed is highly desirable.

-Qualified contractors are encouraged to contact the District for a list of air monitoring and support equipment that will be housed and operated within each of the shelters identified below, and if needed, schedule a time for a site visit for a survey of the project area to assist with proposal planning.
+Qualified contractors are encouraged to contact the District for a list of air monitoring and support equipment that will be housed and operated within the shelter identified below, and if needed, schedule a time for a site visit for a survey of the project area to assist with proposal planning.